jstiff/notes_from_learning/p2p/p2p.md

 ### P2P

+- one of the defining characteristics of a peer-to-peer network is that they do not require a priviliged set of “servers” which behave completely differently from their “clients”, as is the case in the the predominant client / server model

 - generally composed of 4 things:

   1. each 'node' on the network is identified by a **public key**.